Wrongful Death

 The two-year statute of limitations is subject to some exceptions.
 The disclosure rules may apply if the decedent’s family members don’t appear to have learned of their loved one’s passing until after the fact.
 The statute may extend in court so that the two-year term begins as soon as the surviving family members become aware of it.

-Available Damages in Wrongful Death Case
+Available Damages in a Wrongful Death Case

 In order to recover some of the loss, surviving family members bring a wrongful death lawsuit against the party or parties they hold accountable for the passing of a loved one.
 Plaintiffs in these claims in California have a number of possibilities for monetary restitution, including: